-The expert committee "Gyro Technology" deals with the entire spectrum of inertial-based navigation systems.
-On the component level, this includes the various technologies of rotation rate and acceleration sensors, on the system level the multisensorially supported navigation systems and their applications in the aerospace sector as well as on land and sea.
+The expert committee „Inertial Sensors“ deals with the entire spectrum of inertial-based navigation systems.
+On the component level, this includes the various technologies of rotation rate and acceleration sensors, multi sensor aided navigation systems on system level and their applications in the domains of aerospace, space, land and sea.

-The technical committee sees itself as a mediating forum on the neutral ground of the DGON in order to promote dialogue between competing industrial companies, the official side and the research institutions.
+The expert committee understands itself as a mediating forum on the neutral ground of the DGON in order to promote dialogue between competing industrial companies, government and research institutions.

-Thus, the expert committee for Gyro Technology represents an essential element for the international networking of this civil and military sensitive topic in Germany .
+Thus, the expert committee for Gyro Technology represents an essential element for the international networking of this important aspect of navigation technology in Germany.

 Prof. Dr.-Ing.
 Peter Hecker, Institute of Flight Guidance, Technische Universität Braunschweig

 Dr. Steffen Zimmermann

 Source of pictures: Technical University of Braunschweig, Institute of Flight Guidance